Table of Contents

 - Can the dog see and hear normally?

 - Are hygiene and grooming needs being met?

-- Is he able to perform his favorite activities?
+- Is the dog able to perform its favorite activities?

-- How much control does he have over his bodies and mobility?
+- How much control does the dog have over its body and mobility?

-- Is he able to eat and drink normally?
+- Is the dog able to eat and drink normally?

 - Are you both able to sleep?
 Is the dog sleeping all the time?

 - Is the dog able to socialize normally, or are they isolating themselves?
 Are they visibly anxious or depressed?

 - Is the dog able to think, communicate, and behave normally, or do they seem disoriented, confused, or stressed?

 Answering these questions will help you make a decision that's best for your pet.